 The Russian T-90 tank.
 Source: Vladimir Astapkovich / TASS

-The decision to purchase Mistral helicopter carriers from France was "a mistake of the previous leadership of the Defense Ministry,” Russian Deputy Prime Minister Dmitry Rogozin, who oversees the country's defense industry, said on Dec.
+The decision to purchase Mistral helicopter carriers from France was "a mistake of the previous leadership of the Defence Ministry,” Russian Deputy Prime Minister Dmitry Rogozin, who oversees the country's defence industry, said on Dec.
 4, after Paris apparently bowed to Western pressure and canceled the delivery of two Mistral warships to Moscow.

-Since then, the July embargo has been complemented by a ban on borrowing for three major Russian defense industry enterprises (Uralvagonzavod, Oboronprom and United Aircraft Corporation), sanctions against nine key Russian defense industry concerns and the difficulties with the Mistral contract, which is technically unaffected by any sanctions.
+Since then, the July embargo has been complemented by a ban on borrowing for three major Russian defence industry enterprises (Uralvagonzavod, Oboronprom and United Aircraft Corporation), sanctions against nine key Russian defence industry concerns and the difficulties with the Mistral contract, which is technically unaffected by any sanctions.

 At the same time, President Putin said that "the industry should be ready to manufacture critically important equipment, components and materials and have the relevant industrial capacities, technology, designs and technical basis.”

-According to the Russian stare arms exporter, Rosoboronexport, Russia's purchases of weapons from the West accounted for no more than 1 percent and their cancelation will in no way affect Russia's defense capability.
+According to the Russian stare arms exporter, Rosoboronexport, Russia's purchases of weapons from the West accounted for no more than 1 percent and their cancelation will in no way affect Russia's defence capability.